rgdonohue/tutorials/advanced-mapping-cartodb.js/lesson-06.md

 ## Getting started with CartoDB.js

 To make use of the CartoDB.js methods explored within this lesson, you'll first need a dataset and map hosted on CartoDB through your account.
-For my examples, I'm using a map  of uninsured US adults by county for the year 2015, created for examples used in [Module 08 of MAP671](http://newmapsplus.uky.edu/map671-module-08-integrating-qgis-cartodb).
+For my examples, I'm using a map  of [uninsured US adults by county for the year 2015](https://rgdonohue.cartodb.com/viz/7a678fd6-88a7-11e5-8ee8-0e674067d321/map).

 ![CartoDB hosted map of uninsured US adults by county for the year 2015](lesson-06-graphics/uninsured-in-cartodb-editor.png)
 **Figure 01**.
 CartoDB hosted map of uninsured US adults by county for the year 2015.